 Rank 5 - Letz Shake

-Suddenly, a shadow against the sun descends downward and chops Letz Shake and his massive machine in two, completing Travis's kill for him.
+Suddenly, a shadow against the sun descends and chops Letz Shake and his massive machine in two, completing Travis's kill for him.
 Travis is angered, and asks the name of the rude boy who just stole his kill.
 The mysterious Irish assassin tells Travis his name is Henry.
-After some mocking dialog from Travis, the two are about to match blades when Sylvia steps in and stops it.
+After some insulting banter from Travis, the two are about to match blades when Sylvia steps in and stops it.
 Henry disappears when Travis is about to explain what he is doing.

 Rank 4 - Harvey Moiseiwitsch Volodarskii